-- The B&F Bulletin provides staff with timely messages from the CFO, key university updates and resources for staff. - Quarterly Town Halls feature financial and operational updates in addition to guest speakers and topics from the Diversity, Equity & Inclusion Committee, Wellness, Pelotonia, Bucks for Charity and others. - Staff members are encouraged to recognize their peers exhibiting outstanding service, innovative problem solving and other leadership by nominating colleagues for the B&F Big Shoutout.
+- The B&F Bulletin provides staff with timely messages from the CFO, key university updates and resources for staff. - Quarterly Town Halls feature financial and operational updates in addition to guest speakers and topics from Wellness, Pelotonia, Bucks for Charity and many others. - Staff members are encouraged to recognize their peers exhibiting outstanding service, innovative problem solving and other leadership by nominating colleagues for the B&F Big Shoutout.